UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 - **Age** is the life in years since the last rehabilitation or construction activity.
 - **A**, **B**, and **C** are coefficients defined based on the treatment type.

-Given a dataset containing IRI and age observations the parameters \( IRI_0 \) and \( Age \) can be found with the same least square approach in Excel mentioned before.
+Given a dataset containing IRI and age observations the parameters **IRI₀** and **Age** can be found with the same least square approach in Excel mentioned before.
 As an alternative a curve fitting function could also be used in python.
 An example is provided below.

 <iframe
     src="https://colab.research.google.com/drive/1DX8OZ-L5Aua2gDDSHPAzrLoVGe3VsQmA?usp=sharing"